mbentley/docker-timemachine/README.md

 ## Example usage for SMB

-Example usage with `--net=host` to allow Avahi discovery to function:
+Example usage with `--net=host` to allow Avahi discovery; all available environment variables set to their default values:

 ```
 docker run -d --restart=always \